-The UT Counseling and Mental Health Center is available to students who would like to seek professional assistance.
-Their services are confidential.
-Please visit: cmhc.utexas.edu (2) Being present in class.
+(3) Being present in class.
 Students are expected to be completely present in class.
 They will automatically lose their 10% of class participation (see page 2) if they do not comply with this class requirement: Students are expected to TURN OFF AND PUT AWAY their cellular telephones and any other electronic devices.
 A student will be designated as the only one to have a cellular phone on "vibrate" so we are informed in case of an emergency on campus.
 The use of laptops is prohibited in the classroom.

-(3) Plagiarism.
+(4) Plagiarism.
 As you work on all written assignments in this class, you must cite your academic sources if you use words or ideas that are not your own.
 Otherwise, you will be guilty of plagiarism.
 Before you work on your first written assignment, you are required to visit the website of the Office of the Dean of Students at our university.
 The University of Texas at Austin explains for us this important aspect of our academic training:

-http://deanofstudents.utexas.edu/sjs/scholdis\plagiarism.php
+http://deanofstudents.utexas.edu/sjs/scholdis_plagiarism.php

-(4) Religious holidays.
+(5) Religious holidays.
 Students are permitted by our university policy and regulations to be absent from class to observe a religious holiday.
 Please contact the professor in advance to notify her of an absence necessitated by the observance of a religious holiday.

-(5) Grading policy.
+(6) Grading policy.
 The professor will compute the overall course grade by converting the raw scores of each one of section that she evaluates in this class (i.e., class participation and attendance, freewriting assignments, ten-minute reflection, and the final project).
 A plus/minus grade scale will be in effect.

-(6) Accommodation for students with disabilities.
+(7) Accommodation for students with disabilities.
 The professor will provide accommodation for students with disabilities.
 For more information, please visit the Services for Students with Disabilities website: